chasinggreg/DE_Roadmap/Roadmap to become an Azure Data Engineer.md

 Engineer.
 You can apply for any Junior to Intermediate level Azure Data Engineering role.
 The only final thing you need to concentrate on is to build your resume/CV in a proper way by including all the required technologies that you learned in the above 6 stages.
 If you are not a beginner, it would not take a full 6 months to complete all the 6 stages; however, a beginner would need at least 6 months to prepare.

+Certainly!
+Here's a combined plan integrating the Azure-centric data engineering course with preparation for the AZ-900, DP-900, and DP-203 certifications, along with an estimated amount of study time per day:

+### Month 1: Foundations of Data Engineering with Azure and AZ-900

+#### Week 1-2: Introduction to Azure Data Engineering and Azure Fundamentals (AZ-900)

+- **Daily Study Time:** 2-3 hours
+- Understand Azure basics and cloud concepts.
+- Learn about Azure Data Factory, Azure Databricks, Azure Synapse Analytics, and related services.
+- Study data engineering fundamentals in Azure.
+- Review AZ-900 exam topics and concepts.

+#### Week 3-4: Relational Databases, SQL in Azure, and AZ-900

+- **Daily Study Time:** 2-3 hours
+- Dive deeper into Azure SQL Database.
+- Practice SQL for Azure Data Engineers.
+- Review and reinforce AZ-900 concepts.
+- Take practice exams for AZ-900 to gauge understanding.

+### Month 2: Big Data Technologies on Azure and DP-900

+#### Week 1-2: Azure HDInsight (Hadoop) and Spark, and DP-900

+- **Daily Study Time:** 2-3 hours
+- Study Azure HDInsight, Spark on Azure Databricks, and related big data technologies.
+- Review DP-900 exam topics and concepts.
+- Take practice exams for DP-900 to assess readiness.

+#### Week 3-4: Azure Stream Analytics, Event Hubs, and DP-900

+- **Daily Study Time:** 2-3 hours
+- Explore Azure Stream Analytics and Azure Event Hubs.
+- Practice implementing real-time data pipelines.
+- Continue DP-900 exam preparation with focused study sessions and practice exams.

+### Month 3: Data Pipeline Orchestration, Automation, and DP-203

+#### Week 1-2: Azure Data Factory and DP-203

+- **Daily Study Time:** 2-3 hours
+- Deep dive into Azure Data Factory.
+- Review DP-203 exam topics and objectives.
+- Take practice exams for DP-203 to identify areas for improvement.

+#### Week 3-4: Monitoring, Error Handling, and DP-203

+- **Daily Study Time:** 2-3 hours
+- Explore Azure Monitor and Azure Logic Apps.
+- Practice implementing monitoring and error handling in data pipelines.
+- Continue DP-203 exam preparation with targeted study sessions and practice exams.

+### Month 4: Advanced Topics, Capstone Project, and DP-203

+#### Week 1-2: Azure Synapse Analytics and DP-203

+- **Daily Study Time:** 2-3 hours
+- Study Azure Synapse Analytics and its capabilities.
+- Review advanced topics for the DP-203 exam.
+- Take additional practice exams for DP-203 to reinforce knowledge.

+#### Week 3-4: Capstone Project with Azure and DP-203

+- **Daily Study Time:** 2-3 hours
+- Work on a real-world data engineering project using Azure services.
+- Finalize preparations for the DP-203 exam with focused study sessions and practice exams.

+### Additional Resources and Practice

+- **Daily Study Time:** 1 hour
+- Use Microsoft Learn, official documentation, and reputable online platforms for additional study materials and practice exams.
+- Engage with online communities and forums for support and knowledge sharing.
+- Stay updated with Azure news and announcements to ensure alignment with current industry trends.

+By dedicating consistent study time each day and following this structured plan, you'll be well-prepared to both master data engineering concepts on Azure and pass the AZ-900, DP-900, and DP-203 certifications.
+Adjust the study time as needed based on your learning pace and commitments.
+Good luck with your studies and certifications!